Ottoman Arabia: Rise of the Saudi state

-The first Saudi state was established in 1744 in the area around Riyadh, rapidly expanded and briefly controlled most of the present-day territory of Saudi Arabia.
+The first Saudi state was established in 1744 in the area around Riyadh, rapidly expanded, and briefly controlled most of the present-day territory of Saudi Arabia.
 When Muhammad Ibn Abd al-Wahhab abandoned the position of imam in 1773, the spread of Saudi control over the whole southern and central Najd was completed.
 In the late 1780s, the northern Najd was added to the Saudi emirate.
 In 1792, Al-Hasa fell to the Saudis.
 The Saudi emirate gained control of Taif in 1802, and of Medina in 1804.

 The first Saudi state was destroyed by 1818 by the Ottoman viceroy of Egypt, Mohammed Ali Pasha.
 A much smaller second "Saudi state", located mainly in Nejd, was established in 1824.
 Throughout the rest of the 19th century, the Al Saud contested control of the interior of what was to become Saudi Arabia with another Arabian ruling family, the Al Rashid.
 By 1891, the Al Rashid were victorious and the Al Saud were driven into exile in Kuwait.

-Dissolution of the Ottoman Empire

-At the beginning of the 20th century, the Ottoman Empire continued to control or have a suzerainty (albeit nominal) over most of the peninsula.
-Subject to this suzerainty, Arabia was ruled by a patchwork of tribal rulers, with the Sharif of Mecca having pre-eminence and ruling the Hejaz.
+In the early 20th century, the Ottoman Empire maintained control or nominal authority over most of the Arabian Peninsula.
+Despite this suzerainty, Arabia was governed by a diverse array of tribal leaders, with the Sharif of Mecca holding sway over the Hejaz region.

-In 1902, Ibn Saud took control of Riyadh in Nejd and brought the Al Saud back to Nejd.
-Ibn Saud gained the support of the Ikhwan, a tribal army inspired by Muhammad ibn Abd al-Wahhab and led by Sultan ibn Bijad and Faisal Al-Dawish, and which had grown quickly after its foundation in 1912.
-With the aid of the Ikhwan, Ibn Saud captured al-Hasa from the Ottomans in 1913.
+In 1902, Ibn Saud seized control of Riyadh in Nejd, reestablishing the dominance of the Al Saud family in the region.
+He garnered support from the Ikhwan, a tribal army inspired by Muhammad ibn Abd al-Wahhab and led by Sultan ibn Bijad and Faisal Al-Dawish.
+Established in 1912, the Ikhwan played a pivotal role in Ibn Saud's campaigns, helping him capture al-Hasa from the Ottomans in 1913.

-In 1916, with the encouragement and support of Britain (which was fighting the Ottomans in World War I), the Sharif of Mecca, Hussein bin Ali, led a pan-Arab revolt against the Ottoman Empire to create a united Arab state.
-The Allied victory in World War I resulted in the end of Ottoman suzerainty and control in Arabia.
+In 1916, backed by British encouragement and support (as Britain was engaged in World War I against the Ottomans), the Sharif of Mecca, Hussein bin Ali, initiated a pan-Arab revolt against Ottoman rule, aiming to establish a unified Arab state.
+The Allied victory in World War I marked the end of Ottoman suzerainty and control in Arabia.